ireneyaoyao/Springboard/Capstone/Milestone_Report.md

 dogs$stage_at_outcome[dogs$age_at_outcome >= 6] <- "senior"
 ```

-1.  explore the relationship between dog stage and their outcome.
+b.  explore the relationship between dog stage and their outcome.

 <!-- -->